fabiohvp/svelte-table/README.md

 # Svelte-table

-the purpose of this component is to be a reausable html table wrapper without needing to coding too much javascript.
+a simple way to render your tables, the purpose of this component is to be a reausable html table wrapper without needing to coding too much javascript.

 `npm install @fabiohvp/svelte-table`
 or